samcondon4/PyLabTools/docs/tutorials/stepbystep_config/index.rst

 4) Writing the procedure, viewer, and recorder configuration dictionaries
 --------------------------------------------------------------------------

-| We have now defined the procedure class which will run our measurement, but in order for SPHERExLabTools to be able to see the class we must define a
+| We have now defined the procedure class which will run our measurement, but in order for PyLabTools to be able to see the class we must define a
   procedure configuration dictionary and place it in the **PROCEDURES** configuration variable.
 First, add the following line to the __init__.py file found
   **in the procedures directory**: